MAP (Membership by Assessment of Performance)

 - The application form should be sent to the MAP Office, RCGP, 30 Euston Square, London, NW1 2FB.
 On receipt, eligibility checks will be carried out by the MAP office.
 The MAP office will then contact candidates with details of how to make payment (£300) and proceed with the portfolio.

 Download and fill in the portfolio template following the guidance in the MAP Handbook.
 When this is complete and after the information has been submitted for discussion at annual appraisal, email it to the MAP office: at this point MAP staff will arrange online payment of the submission fee (£699).

 Evidence for the Significant Event Analysis, Quality Improvement Programmes, Colleague Feedback, Patient Feedback and Complaints (the same evidence required for revalidation) can be up to five years old on the date it is submitted.
 Other evidence must be no more than one year old.

 Colleague and Patient Feedback

-The RCGP commissioned three reviews of colleague survey instruments to identify those which it considered suitable for use by GPs for revalidation.
-We require that your use one of the following for MAP:
+The RCGP commissioned three reviews of colleague and patient survey instruments to identify those which it considered suitable for use by GPs for revalidation.
+We require that you use one of the following for MAP: